mehdizareii79/mehdizareii79.github.io/README.md

 - [x] Add a floating action button.
 - [x] Add text showing last updated date.
 - [x] Add a news section for latest updates.
+- [x] Use a SVG image for my name in Chinese.
 - [ ] Update the publication section.
-- [ ] Use a SVG image for my name in Chinese.
 - [ ] Move selected projects into its own page.
-- [ ] Add the moving robot avatar somewhere, maybe in the news section?
-- [ ] Maybe we can release the source code of this website?
+- [ ] Filter out big files in the history, rewrite it, and open source the repo.

 ## Reference